backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/Lambda IAM Role.md

 > [!important]- When an AWS service like *S3 calls your Lambda function* (asynchronous invocation), then the *resource-based policy gives it access*.
 > If our lambda is performing some kind of operation on S3 like list buckets then its execution role should have S3 list bucket policy.

+> [!note]+ Cross account access
+> The development team at a retail organisation wants to allow a *Lambda function in its AWS Account A to access a DynamoDB table in another AWS Account B*.
+> - Create an IAM role in Account B with access to DynamoDB.
+> - *Modify the trust policy of the role in Account B to allow the execution role of Lambda to assume this role*.
+> - Update the Lambda function code to add the AssumeRole API call